 Google’s technical interview is one of the most challenging interviews among big tech companies.
-The interview process is the ultimate test of your coding and design capabilities.
-There’s more, though.
-The interview also evaluates your behavioral attributes and responses in workplace situations, as well as the scope of your professional experience to see if you’re the right cultural fit.
+It isn’t incorrect to assume that the Google interview process is perhaps the ultimate test of your coding and design capabilities.

 If you are preparing for a tech interview, check out our technical interview checklist, interview questions page, and salary negotiation ebook to get interview-ready!
 Also, read Google Interview Questions and How Hard It Is to Get a Job at Google for specific insights and guidance on Google tech interviews.

 Having trained over 13,500 software engineers, we know what it takes to crack the toughest tech interviews.
 Since 2014, Interview Kickstart alums have been landing lucrative offers from FAANG and Tier-1 tech companies, with an average salary hike of 49%.
 The highest-ever offer received by an IK alum is a whopping $1.26 Million!

 At IK, you get the unique opportunity to learn from expert instructors who are hiring managers and tech leads at Google, Facebook, Google, and other top Silicon Valley tech companies.

 Get to know about the experience of on of our students, Shrey Srivatsava with us.
 He landed his dream role and ended up doubling his CTC!

 Want to nail your next tech interview?
 Sign up for our FREE Webinar.

 With a solid Google interview preparation strategy in place, it is certainly possible to land a deserving offer from your favorite company!
 An exhaustive study plan along with consistency are just the ingredients you need to succeed.